By making a booking, the first named person on the booking agrees on behalf of all persons detailed on the booking that:

 If you or any other member of your party decides to cancel your confirmed booking you must notify us in writing.
 Your notice of cancellation will only take effect when it is received by email by us and will be effective from the date on which we receive it.

-Please note that amendments charges are not refundable in any circumstances.
+Please note that amendment charges are not refundable in any circumstances.

 Important Note: Certain arrangements may not be amended after they have been confirmed and any alteration or cancellation could incur a cancellation charge of up to 100% of that part of the arrangements in addition to the charge above.

-Foreign Office Advice (FCO): In such circumstances where the FCO advise against travel to your destination(s) and your departure is imminent (your first service with us is within 14 days), you may cancel your travel arrangements and accept a full refund of monies from us, or you may defer your trip start date or transfer to a different destination.
-If you are due to depart outside the 14 days this is beyond imminent travel and our obligations to you differ.
+Foreign, Commonwealth and Development Office (FCDO): In such circumstances where the FCDO advise against travel to your destination(s) and your departure is imminent (there is no clarification or definition of the term 'imminent travel' provided by the European Travel Regulations 2018, however we would typically consider it to be a period of between 7-14 days depending on the specifics of the event and the advice being given), you may cancel your travel arrangements and accept a full refund of monies from us, or you may defer your trip start date or transfer to a different destination.
+If you are due to depart outside the 7-14 days (depending on the circumstances) this is not imminent travel and our obligations to you differ.
 You can choose to delay the date of your holiday, transfer to a different destination or choose to wait until such a time that your travel becomes imminent.
-In these circumstances we will review FCO advice for your destination and notify you within 14 days before your trip start date and if the FCO advice hasn’t changed and you wish to cancel, we will offer you a full refund of all monies paid.
+In these circumstances we will review FCDO advice for your destination and notify you within 14 days before your trip start date and if the FCDO advice hasn’t changed and you wish to cancel, we will offer you a full refund of all monies paid.
 However, if you’re due to depart outside the 14 day period and you wish to cancel due to your disinclination to travel, our normal cancellation fees will apply and you will be liable to pay these.
 If you fail to pay the balance by the due date we shall retain your deposit.

 This clause 8 outlines the rights you have if you wish to cancel your booking.
 Please note that there is no automatic statutory right of cancellation under the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 (Directive 2011/EU)